Luxury family home interior design in Bali featuring enclosed climate-controlled living space

 Adapting Tropical Brutalism

 Brutalism (the heavy use of raw, exposed concrete) is a massive trend.
 However, too much concrete can make a family home feel like a cold, uninviting bunker.
-To adapt this for residential living, elite designers soften the brutalist shell with “Organic Luxury” interiors.
-Incorporating massive artisanal woven rugs, soft indirect ambient lighting, and rich, warm wood paneling on the ceilings brings warmth and necessary acoustic dampening back into the space, creating a striking yet comfortable family environment.
+To adapt this for residential living, experienced studios soften the brutalist shell with ‘Organic Luxury’ interiors.
+Incorporating massive artisanal woven rugs, soft indirect lighting, and rich warm wood paneling on the ceilings brings warmth back into the space.
+It also provides the acoustic dampening a brutalist shell needs — creating a striking yet comfortable family environment.

 Your Next Steps Before Breaking Ground

-Before you sign any contracts or finalize a mood board, you must ask how your prospective design team handles structural MEP for long-term living, how they source local materials, and what their strategy is for combating tropical humidity.
-If you are preparing to interview agencies, read our uncompromising guide on how to hire an interior designer in Bali to ensure you avoid the island’s most common contractor traps and protect your CapEx.
+Before signing any contracts or finalizing a mood board, vet your prospective design team on three fronts.
+Ask how they handle structural MEP for long-term living, how they source local materials, and what their plan is for combating tropical humidity.
+If you are preparing to interview agencies, read our detailed guide on how to hire an interior designer in Bali.
+It will help you avoid the island’s most common contractor traps and protect your CapEx.

 FAQ — Home Interior Design Bali